tessamurphy16/Geophysical-Characterization-of-the-Historic-Onyx-Mine-in-Steamboat-Springs-CO.-/README.md

 - Samantha Lopez
 - Tessa Murphy

-Objective: To characterize mine shafts (void space) in the subsurface through a multi-method geophysical approach
+Objective: To characterize mine shafts in the subsurface through a multi-method geophysical approach

  Methods:
 - Refraction Seismic